The BACKLOG PODCAST.

 Frank explains the three main facets of his role as:

 1. Helping design and influence the operating model for the digital organisation.
-“We’re in the throes of a Digital and Agile transformation at Hyatt and we’re constantly iterating on how we work and what our teams structures look like” he says.
+“We’re in the throws of a Digital and Agile transformation at Hyatt and we’re constantly iterating on how we work and what our teams structures look like” he says.

 2. Guiding the day to day priorities of the four teams in his product portfolio

 3. Help the collective mindset of the organization with Agility and drive new ways of working.

 Frank explains that at Hyatt “There is a real recognition of the importance of organization agility.”

 He says it’s the first place he’s worked that organisational agility was really talked about at the highest levels of the leadership team.

 “The organisational mindset and leadership is important to come from the top and sets the tone for the organisation.
 The leaders are talking about organizational agility — not just for software teams — but all functions across the organization– hr, finance, hotel operations.
 Thinking in the experimental, and test-and-learn mindset.”